 - Training in Transplant Infectious Diseases

 - A one year program in Transplant Infectious Diseases is available, after completing the first two clinical years.
 There is a competitive application process.
 The curriculum is the prototype of the American Transplant Society Transplant ID guideline for training.
-Dr. Karen Doucette is the Transplant Infectious Diseases training coordinator.
+Dr. Karen Doucette is the Transplant Infectious Diseases training coordinator

-Our program offers the following experiences:
+Our program offers the following experiences:.

 - In-patient consultation service - the diagnosis and management of primary and complicating infectious conditions in medical, surgical and obstetrical patients, in both tertiary and community settings.
 Our patient pool incorporates a large population of immunocompromised hosts, including oncology, and HIV-infected patients at two main hospital sites, the University of Alberta Hospital and the Royal Alexandra Hospital.
 Duration: 8-9 months.

-- Ambulatory clinics - the trainees have their own weekly, half-day general Infectious Diseases Continuity Clinics supported by a rota of Faculty preceptors (includes patients with HIV, hepatitis B and C, travel medicine, sexually transmitted infections, and post hospitalization follow-ups) as well as defined blocks in the outpatient IV therapy clinics.
+- Ambulatory clinics - the trainees have their own weekly, half-day general Infectious Diseases Continuity Clinics supported by a rotation of Faculty preceptors (includes patients with HIV, hepatitis B and C, travel medicine, sexually transmitted infections, and post hospitalization follow-ups) as well as defined blocks in the outpatient IV therapy clinics.
 Duration: One half-day clinic per week with preceptors changing every 3- 6 months (total duration 2 years).